AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-pvv.md

 1. Then drag **[!UICONTROL Sessions]** from the **[!UICONTROL Metrics]** components and drop the metric underneath **[!UICONTROL Page Views]** (wait until the blue line appears before you drop the metric).
 1. Select the divide ![Divide](/help/assets/icons/Divide.svg) operator.
 (Divide is the default operator.)
 1. You can see a **[!UICONTROL Preview]** of the metric while you are building the metric.
-1. [Product compatibility](../../../cm-compatibility.md) shows the calculated metric is cpmpatible everywhere in Customer Journey Analytics (excluding experimentation).
+1. **[!UICONTROL Product compatibility]** shows if the calculated metric is compatible everywhere in Customer Journey Analytics (excluding experimentation).

    ![Simple calculated metric](assets/simple-calculated-metric.png)
 1. Select **[!UICONTROL Save]**.

    Notice that the **[!UICONTROL Summary]** formula updates anytime you make a change to the metric definition.

-1. (Optional) To share, approve, (re-)tag, rename, or delete a metric, you can go to the [Calculated metrics manager](/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-manager.md).
+1. (Optional) To share, approve, (re-)tag, rename, or delete a metric, you can go to the [Calculated metrics manager](/help/components/calc-metrics/cm-workflow/cm-manager.md).